zeropt/rtttl_to_wav/README.md

 # RTTTL to wav file

-I wrote this program to playback music writting in **Ring Tone Text Transfer Language**(RTTTL) by converting the notes into square waves that are then written to a WAV file.
+I wrote this program to playback music writing in **Ring Tone Text Transfer Language**(RTTTL) by converting the notes into square waves that are then written to a WAV file.
 I was then able to play it back using Audacity.
 RTTTL is the same format used by the bluejay melody editor for BLHeli_S ESCs.
 The bluejay repository can be found [here](https://github.com/mathiasvr/bluejay).

 This is one of my first attempts at python programming.
 The packages I used can be installed using the requirements.txt file.
 ```